TenOates/TenO-Lens/README.md

 # TenO-Lens
 Document Scanner application.
-Made with 💖 in Nitesh
+Made with 💖 in India